Updated on 23 Jan 2020.

 When you make a payment at the counter, you have to pay a fee of INR 30 + 2.5% of the transaction amount.
 In case of online booking at irctc.co.in, a fee of 1.8% is charged.

 How to Avoid Railway Ticket Purchase Fee

-- If you can head to the nearest railway ticket counter, then making a cash payment is the simplest and the best way to avoid railway ticket purchase fee.
+- If you can head to the nearest railway ticket counter, then making a cash payment is the simplest and the best way to avoid the railway ticket purchase fee.

-- Alternatively, you can make use of SBI IRCTC credit card.
+- Alternatively, you can make use of the SBI IRCTC credit card.
 This IRCTC credit card waives the railway transaction fee along with offering other benefits on ticket booking at irctc.co.in

 You may also like to read Best credit card in India

 Do you know that you can withdraw cash from the ATMs through your credit card?
 But, this benefit comes a steep cost.
 Every time, you withdraw the money through your card, you have to pay a transaction fee of 2.5% with a minimum fee of INR 300.

 The charges don’t end there.
 Apart from the transaction fee you have to pay an interest on the cash withdrawal right from the first day until the date of payment.
 Unfortunately, there is no grace period for the cash advance.